Sense Protocol Litepaper (Outdated)

 - Issuance Fee - variable fee charged at the time of issuance

-- Yield Fee - variable fee charged on yield distribution of Claims
+- Yield Fee - variable fee charged on yield distribution of YTs

 - Flash Fee - variable fee charged during Sense provisioned flash loans

-Although the implementation will be present, Sense will be launched with zero fees.
+Although the implementation will be present, Sense will be launched with zero fees going to the protocol.
 Only the SenseDAO has the privilege to enable protocol fees.

 # What are Keepers?